Justin-Sniesak/Justin-Sniesak/README.md

 Thank you for visiting my GitHub.
-My current and ongoing focus is on developing expertise and proficiency in Kubernetes, Go, Istio, Cilium, Backstage and Prometheus.
+My current and ongoing focus for this next stage of my career is on developing expertise and proficiency primarily in Kubernetes, Prometheus, Backstage, Go, Istio and Cilium, with a minor focus in GCP, Argo and Puppet.
 Please see the applicable readme.md files of each repo for details, screen captures and any other applicable specifics.
-Pinned repos are the tech I am focusing in, if not pinned yet once I start working in it it will.
-Next step in my career is Platform Engineering.
+Pinned repos are the tech/stack that I am currently focusing on, and activly preparing for the applicable cert.
+The next step in my career is a Platform Engineering role, with the ultimate career aspiration of Staff or Principal Engineer.
+Thank you again for visiting my GitHub, and if anything you see intrests you and you would be interested in connecting or discussing any of the below, I would love to speak with you!

 **Tech level up list | Remaining misc to-do**
-1. (Repo & Install Minikube) KCNA | 14 Hours + 1 Week | Done 8/26 - Schedule for 9/3
+1. KCNA
-2. (Repo) PCA Course and Cert | 12 Hours + 1 Week | Done 9/18 - Schedule for 9/25
+2. (Repos) Puppet & PCA Course and Cert
-3. (Repo) Go | 30 Hours | Done 10/30
+3. (Repos) ArgoCD & Go
-4. (Repo) CBA Course and Cert | 12 Hours + 1 Week | Done 11/13 - Schedule for 11/20
+4. (Repos) GCP CDL & CBA
-5. (Repo) CKA Course/Killer.sh and Cert | 52 Hours + 1 Week | Done 1/24/26 - Schedule for 1/30/26
+5. (Repo) AI K8 & CKA Course/Killer.sh
-6. (Repo) ICA Course and Cert | 15 Hours + 1 Week | Done 2/17/26 - Schedule for 2/24/26
+6. (Repo) ICA
-7. (Repo) CCA Course and Cert | 8 Hours + 1 Week | Done 3/5/26 - Schedule for 3/12/26
+7. (Repo) CCA
-8. (Repo) CKS Course and Cert | 30 Hours + 1 Week | Done 4/18/26 - Schedule for 4/24/26
+8. (Repo) CKS

 **Current certs maintaining**
 - CCNA